W. W. Shirk Building

 The W. W. Shirk Building, also known as the Canopic Apartments, is located at 219 E. Jackson St. in Muncie, Indiana.
 The original building was designed for a combination of commercial and residential space.
-After completion of its 21st century remodeling, led by Flaherty and Collins, the building became solely residential.
+After a 21st-century remodeling led by Flaherty and Collins, the building became solely residential.

 History

 The Shirk Building was constructed in 1906, with some portions originally dating back to 1889.
 The apartment building was popular in the early 20th century, but fell into disrepair during the 1980s and 1990s, when the building went almost completely vacant.

 It was added to the National Register of Historic Places in 1988.

 By 2005, the W. W. Shirk Building had been tagged by city building inspectors as potentially needing demolition, due to the deterioration over the years of little usage.
 The Indianapolis-based developing firm of Flaherty and Collins began a heavy remodeling of the building in 2008 and brought the W. W. Shirk to its current status in 2009.